Three men appear in UK court charged with helping Hong Kong's foreign intelligence service | Law-Order

 "While these offences are concerning, I want to reassure the public that we do not believe there to be any wider threat to them," Commander Dominic Murphy, Head of the Met's Counter Terrorism Command, said in a statement.
 Seven men and one woman who were not charged were released from custody, police said, adding that the investigation is ongoing.

 Police said the charges against the three men were not linked to a separate investigation involving Russia, which was also conducted under the same national security law.
-There was no immediate response from Hong Kong's Economic and Trade Office in London, Hong Kong's Security Bureau, or the Hong Kong police.
+In a statement, Hong Kong's government said it had demanded that Britain provide all the relevant information in connection with the charges and that it was waiting for a response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)